owncloud-archive/documentation/admin_manual/configuration/files/file_sharing_configuration.rst

   groups can still receive shares, but not create any
 * Check ``Allow username autocompletion in share dialog`` to enable auto-completion of ownCloud usernames.
+* Check ``Restrict enumeration to group members`` to restrict auto-completion of ownCloud usernames to only those users who are members of the same group(s) that the user is in.

 .. note:: ownCloud does not preserve the mtime (modification time) of directories, though it does update the mtimes on files.
 See